shreyashk09/Learnbot-Emotion-Recognition-Proposed-Model/Masking - FACS - AUs – Xgboost.md

 The architecture of the mask is motivated from **Candide Wireframe Model**.
 The driving forces exerted during change in expression intensities are the distance between nodes and **angles at intersections in wireframe**.

-The angles at intersections don&#39;t change with change orientation of face about z-axis or with any change in size (aspect ratio is constant) of the face frame for any given expression intensity.
+The angles at intersections don't change with change orientation of face about z-axis or with any change in size (aspect ratio is constant) of the face frame for any given expression intensity.

 Inorder to find the change in these driving forces we subtract the present frame mask&#39;s details with mask&#39;s details of neutral expression.
 The result is change in angles and displacements of nodes.